-Employers across Shropshire are being encouraged to support Midlands Air Ambulance Charity’s vital lifesaving work by signing up to its easy payroll giving scheme during its Air30 30th
+Employers across Shropshire are being encouraged to support Midlands Air Ambulance Charity’s vital lifesaving work by signing up to its easy payroll giving scheme during its Air30 30th anniversary year.

 Payroll giving is a simple and tax-efficient way for employees to donate regularly to Midlands Air Ambulance Charity through their salary, whilst employers can enhance their corporate social responsibility by offering the scheme.
 With the reduction in fundraising income due to the pandemic, this is the ideal scheme for those wanting to make a big difference, with a simple monthly commitment.